herbeline/thesis/02 - METHOD.md

 # My first ideas & process to start with my thesis

+- Virtual Garden apps as a way to familiarize generations to flora and fauna
+- Nature in Videogames as a way to deal with global warming anxiety
+- Fictional scenarios in videogames: a tool to imagine potential environmental crisis

+### Key words

+Garden, Smartphone, Computer, VideoGames, Environmental Fames, Animal perspective, Ambient Gaming,

 ## Interviews

 - Naima Gradi, PhD student in Unige, Thesis topic : Investigate the effects of a gamified cognitive training on a population with high anxiety